heijai01/taiwan-credit-card-default/README.md

 - **Random Forest** to capture non-linear relationships and feature interactions
 - **XGBoost** as a gradient-boosted tree model for comparison

-Categorical variables were one-hot encoded, and numerical variables were passed through without standardisation, as tree-based models are scale-invariant.
+Categorical variables were one-hot encoded.
+Numerical variables were standardised for logistic regression to ensure stable optimisation and comparable coefficients, while tree-based models were trained on unscaled features, as they are scale-invariant.
 Class imbalance was addressed through evaluation metrics rather than aggressive resampling.

 ---